-Cox, who resides in South Carolina, says he isn’t motivated by political reasons but feels obligated to help as veterans prepare to descend on the nation’s capital for this weekend’s Million Vet March.
+Cox, who resides in South Carolina, says he isn’t motivated by political reasons, but feels obligated to help as veterans prepare to descend on the nation’s capital for this weekend’s Million Vet March.

 “These are our memorials.
 Do they think that we’re just going to let them go to hell?
 No,” Cox exclusively told All-News 99.1 reporter John Domen.
-“If they shut down our memorials, we’re still going to take the trash out, we’re going to clean the windows, we’re going to cut the grass, we’re going to pull the weeds, we’re going to do the tree work.”
+“If they shut down our memorials, we’re still going to take the trash out, we’re going to clean the windows, we’re going to cut the grass, we’re going to pull the weeds, and we’re going to do the tree work.”

-His tasks for Wednesday include clearing a large 12-inch thick branch that had fallen onto a tree-lined path near the reflecting pool and mowing the lawn around the Lincoln Memorial.
+His tasks for Wednesday include clearing a 12-inch thick branch that had fallen onto a tree-lined path near the reflecting pool and mowing the lawn around the Lincoln Memorial.

 “There’s a lot of preparation to get ready for them and there’s nobody here representing the government,” he said.